Technosignatures SAG

 In short, the Technosignatures SAG is a group of volunteer experts who have been chartered by NASA to produce a report to NASA’s Exoplanet Exploration Program, containing the results of its analysis on how NASA can better integrate technosignature search into its portfolio.

 The Technosignature SAG is led by Sofia Sheikh, and is composed of members, who have volunteered to participate, and a Steering Committee, who have volunteered to provide substantial effort and/or guidance and oversight.
-The Steering Committee currently consists of Mark Elowitz, Adam Frank, Eddie Schwieterman, and Jason Wright.
+The Steering Committee currently consists of Daniel Angerhausen, Steve Croft, Mark Elowitz, Benjamin Fields, Adam Frank, Megan Li, Eddie Schwieterman, and Jason Wright.

 Charter for SAG-25